spacetelescope/jwst_gtvt/README.md

 ![Example Plot](docs/jwst_visibility_2023.png "Example plot output when specifying start and end dates.")

-Specifying the `--v3pa` will display the observing windows which contain the desired V3 position angle in the text output.

 Below is an example of the full text output:

     $ jwst_gtvt 16:52:58.9 02:24:03